metalcycling/openstructure/modules/bindings/doc/tmtools.rst

   Y. Zhang and J. Skolnick, Nucl.
 Acids Res.
 2005 33, 2302-9

-Besides using the standalone TM-align program, ost also provides a wrapper around TM-align as published in:
+Besides using the standalone TM-align program, ost also provides a wrapper around USalign as published in:

-  Sha Gong, Chengxin Zhang, Yang Zhang, Bioinformatics 2019
+  Chengxin Zhang, Morgan Shine, Anna Marie Pyle, Yang Zhang (2022) Nat Methods

 The advantage is that no intermediate files must be generated, a wrapper on the c++ layer is used instead.
-However, only the basic TM-align superposition functionality is available.
+However, only the basic TM-align superposition between single chains is available.